takuto-NA/step-standards-explained/format/geometry-and-topology.md

 ## 📚 Next Steps
 - **[Common Pitfalls](../implementation/common-pitfalls.md)** - Learn about tolerance issues.
 - **[Validation and CAx-IF](../implementation/validation-and-caxif.md)** - How to use validation properties.

+---
+## 🔗 Further Reading & References

+1.  **The NURBS Book** (Les Piegl and Wayne Tiller): The "Bible" of NURBS.
+Essential for anyone implementing geometry kernels.
+2.  **NURBS-Python (geomdl) Documentation**: Excellent practical examples and visual explanations of NURBS math.
+3.  **CAx-IF Recommended Practices**: Official guidelines on how to implement STEP geometry to ensure interoperability between CAD systems.
+4.  **ISO 10303-42**: The official part of the STEP standard that defines "Geometric and topological representation."

 [Back to README](../README.md)